 SPSP uses Quality Improvement (QI) methodology, a key part of which is to support staff to test different approaches to achieve reliable processes, for example, SSKIN care bundle , and to understand the impact their changes are having on pressure ulcer incidence.
 By connecting process reliability and outcomes for people in acute care, staff can understand which processes are leading to improved outcomes and design and test changes.
 For example, testing and implementing a process to review pressure ulcer incidents and feed learning back into improvement plans.

 Impact report: Reducing the incidence of pressure ulcers in acute hospitals in NHS Scotland (June 2018)

-This report summarises the work of the SPSP Acute Adult programme to reduce pressure ulcers in acute hospitals.
+This report summarises the work of the SPSP Acute Adult programme and health boards across Scotland to reduce pressure ulcers in acute hospitals.
 Click here to download the report.

 - Tools and materials

 Pressure ulcer networking days

 07 November 2017

 A further full day event for front-line staff working with patients to reduce pressure ulcers in both acute and community settings.

 A half day event for front-line staff working with patients to reduce pressure ulcers in both acute and community settings.

 Welcome and aims of the day